Book a Chicago Blackhawks luxury suite online today!

 Matching up against the Tampa Bay Lightning in the Stanley Cup Finals, the Blackhawks had to counter their speed and finesse.
 Coming back from a two games to one deficit, Chicago was able to outlast the Lightning and win the Cup in front of the home town crowd at the United Center.
 Corey Crawford posted the shutout to cap off the win.
 Blackhawks defenseman Duncan Keith was voted the MVP of the Finals.

 Following two consecutive seasons that finished with 1st round playoff losses, the Blackhawks took another step by failing to advance to the postseason for the first time in a decade.
 There is no doubt that the Blackhawks will be looking for redemption in the 2018-2019 season.
 They will do so without Marian Hossa and Patrick Sharp, two great players who have decided to retire from the game.
 The pain of having to watch the playoffs from the outside will continue to sting throughout the summer and ignite a fire under this team come next season.
-Loaded with talent and motivated by the early exit, games against the Chicago Blackhawks are sure to be circled on every teams’ calendar.
+Loaded with talent and motivated by their exclusion from the postseason, games against the Chicago Blackhawks are sure to be circled on every teams’ calendar.
 For more information about the Chicago Blackhawks click here.